jamesrcounts/jamesrcounts.com/_posts/2017-03-07-create-a-serverless-blog-with-aws-and-jekyll.md

         1. Enter the domain name, in my case: `jamesrcounts.com`
         1. Click "Create"

-    1. Create alias records for each bucket
+    1. Create alias records for the first bucket
         1. Click "Create Record Set"
         1. For the first alias, leave the "Name" field blank.
         1. Choose the "Yes" radio-button next to the "Alias label"